+Interval =

-Interval = +/- 5%
++/- 5%

 Other Specify: Annually Stratified Describe Group:

 Continuously and Ongoing Other Specify:

 Other Specify:

+Data Aggregation and Analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-i.
-Describe the States method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the state to document these items.

-As abuse, neglect, and exploitation are identified, action is taken to protect the health and welfare of the waiver participant.
-The documentation regarding the ANE complaints is reviewed by SCDHHS.
-When appropriate action is taken by the appropriate parties (SCDSS, SLED, P&A, local law enforcement) and reported to SCDHHS, SCDHHS closes the ANE complaint in the Phoenix database system.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify: Annually

-Continuously and Ongoing

-Other Specify:

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Health and Welfare that are currently non-operational.

-Please provide a detailed strategy for assuring Health and Welfare, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+ethods for Remediation/Fixing Individual Probl i.
+Describe the States method for addressing incregarding responsible parties and GENERAL the methods used by the state to document the lividual problems as they are discovered.
+Inclu methods for problem correction.
+In addition, p participant.
+The documentation regarding the action is taken by the appropriate parties (SC SCDHHS, SCDHHS closes the ANE complaints). ified, action is taken to protect the health and we ANE complaints is reviewed by SCDHHS.
+We CDSS, SLED, P&A, local law enforcement) and aint in the Phoenix database system.
+Vhen appropriate ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and d Analysis (including trend identification) Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies): State Medicaid Agency Weekly - Operating Agency Monthly Sub-State Entity Quarterly Other Specify: Annually Continuously and Ongoing 1 Other Specify: melines ality Improvement Stratogy in place, provide ti malines to design hen the State does not have all elements of the Quaethods for discovery and remediation related to the No Yes Please provide a detailed strategy for assuring F Health and Welfare, the specific timeline for im plementing identi and other elements of waiver operations.
+Renewal of an existing waiver is contingent upon review by CMS and a finding by CMS that the assurances have been met.
+By completing the HCBS waiver application, the state specifies how it has designed the waiver's critical processes, structures and operational features in order to meet these assurances.